Sports Law Student Writing Competitions, Scholarships and Awards

 The goal of the National Sports Law Student Writing Competition is to encourage law student scholarship on current topics in sports law.
 Any law student in good standing who is currently attending an accredited law school within the United States and its territories may enter the competition.
 The winner of the writing award receives an invitation to attend the National Sports Law Institute's annual conference at no cost, and an offer to publish in an issue of the Marquette Sports Law Review.
 Complete details, including submission guidelines, can be found online here.
 Past award winners include

-- 2018: Matt Strauser, a student at William & Mary Law School, and his article Upon Further Review: Reconsidering Clarett and Player Access to the NFL, 29 M. S L. R. 247 (2018)
+- 2018: Matt Strauser, a student at William & Mary Law School, for his article Upon Further Review: Reconsidering Clarett and Player Access to the NFL, 29 M. S L. R. 247 (2018)

 - 2017: Michael Hattery, Case Western Reserve School of Law, Class of 2018, for his article Major League Baseball Players, Big Data, and the Right to Know: The Duty of Major League Baseball Teams to Disclose Health Modeling Analysis to Their Players.
 28 Marq.
 Sports L. Rev. 257 (2018)